 Levodopa is the same as the endogenous precursor to dopamine, L-DOPA.
 By supplying levodopa to the CNS the dopaminergic neurons have more substrate to convert into dopamine.
 Dopamine itself is not given because it doesn’t cross the blood-brain barrier, whereas levodopa does.

 L-DOPA is converted to dopamine by DOPA decarboxylase in the body.
-To prevent levodopa from being converted to dopamine outside the CNS (which would cause side effects), levodopa is always given together with a decarboxylase inhibitor like carbidopa or benserazide.
-These decarboxylase inhibitors don’t cross the BBB, so they don’t impair dopamine synthesis in the CNS.
+To prevent levodopa from being converted to dopamine outside the CNS (which would cause side effects and decrease bioavailability in the CNS), levodopa is always given together with a decarboxylase inhibitor like carbidopa or benserazide.
+These decarboxylase inhibitors don’t cross the BBB, so they inhibit levodopa -> dopamine conversion in the periphery but not in the CNS.

-Dopamine agonists like bromocriptine bind to and activate postsynaptic dopamine D2 receptors.
+Dopamine agonists bind to and activate postsynaptic dopamine D2 receptors directly.